 Despite the progress made to date, the field as a whole is still learning how to effectively transform care delivery.
 There have been a limited number of Medicare APMs introduced so far, and existing models have not provided participation opportunities evenly across physician specialties.
 Therefore, many physicians likely are exploring APMs for the first time.
 As a general principle, the AHA believes the APM provisions of the MACRA should be implemented in a broad manner that provides the greatest opportunity for physicians who so choose to become qualifying APM participants.
-Particularly in the early years of MACRA implementation, the agency should take an expansive approach that encourages and rewards physicians who demonstrate movement toward APMs.
+Particularly in the early years of MACRA implementation, CMS should take an expansive approach that encourages and rewards physicians who demonstrate movement toward APMs.
+The agency also should ensure that it designs APMs with a fair balance of risk and reward, standardized and targeted quality measures and risk adjustment methodologies, physician engagement strategies, and readily available data and feedback loops between CMS and participants.

-The AHA continues to be concerned that's CMS's regulations only allow participation in APMs with downside financial risk to "count" toward the advanced APM track.
+The AHA continues to be concerned that CMS's regulations only allow participation in APMs with downside financial risk to "count" toward the advanced APM track.
 This approach excludes current Medicare APMs with the largest number of participants, including Track 1 of the Medicare Shared Savings Program (MSSP).
 We urge Congress to work with CMS to expand its definition of financial risk in the QPP's advanced APM track to include the investment risk borne by providers who participate in APMs.